signalfx/signalfx-agent/docs/monitors/haproxy.md

     password: "your password here"
 ...
 ```
-Note: The HAProxy process level stats given by the [show info](https://cbonte.github.io/haproxy-dconv/1.8/management.html#9.3-show%20info) command
+Note: Only stats pertaining to the configured proxies (i.e. listeners, frontends, backends, and servers)
-are not available at the HTTP endpoint.
-Scrape stats from the UNIX socket instead to include the `show info`
+are available from an HTTP endpoint.
+HAProxy process level stats given by command [show info](https://cbonte.github.io/haproxy-dconv/1.8/management.html#9.3-show%20info)
-command metrics.
+are not available.
+The `show info` stats can only be scraped from a configured stats UNIX socket.

 ### UNIX Socket Config
 The location of the HAProxy socket file is defined in the HAProxy config file, as in the following example: